incoder1/IO/README.md

 Code::Blocks IDE project files bundled.
 There are predefined configurations for GCC.

 For Windows GCC you can use MSYS2 MinGW64.
 Otherwise (for example TDM GCC etc. ) you need to find/build
 	- GNU iconv can be found at https://www.gnu.org/software/libiconv/
-	- GNU TLS 3.0+ https://www.gnutls.org/  with all dependencies
+	- GnuTLS 3.0+ https://www.gnutls.org/  with all dependencies

-	With MSYS2 it is better to install pre-build dependencies using pacman, like
+It is considered to install prebuilt binary dependencies using pacman for MSYS2 i.e.

-	- pacman -S libiconv
-	- pacman -S libgnutls-devel
+	- pacman -S libiconv-devel libgnutls-devel

-### Building with CMake
+### Building with CMake (GCC only)
 To build with CMake build tool to can use following command

 > cmake . -DCMAKE_BUILD_TYPE=<Release|Debug> [-DBUILD_SHARED_LIBS=ON] [-DNO_EXCEPTIONS=ON] [-DNO_RTTI=ON]